 Dental amalgam is a mixture of metals, consisting of liquid (elemental) mercury and a powdered alloy composed of silver, tin, and copper.
 Approximately 50% of dental amalgam is elemental mercury by weight.
 Dental amalgam fillings are also known as “silver fillings” because of their silver-like appearance.
 Despite the name, “silver fillings” do contain elemental mercury.

 Yes.
 However, a removal of silver amalgam fillings without safety measures can potentially result in a mercury exposure of everyone in the dental room that exceeds the safety limit.
-At Gold Coast Holistic Dental Care we follow all safety measures to provide a safe removal of amalgam fillings.
+At Gold Coast Holistic Dental Care, we follow all safety measures for removal of amalgam fillings.